St. Patrick's High School (Ottawa): History

 In 1929, St. Patrick's College High School 135 students and 7 teachers were housed in St. Joseph Parish Hall, a two-storey, red brick hall on Laurier Avenue East in Ottawa.
 St. Patrick's High School has had a crest and motto since its founding in 1929.
 The school logo includes the name of the school, St. Patrick's High School, and the motto “Religio Alit Artes.”
 The armorial bearings of St. Patrick's High School in Ottawa was “entered in the Public Register of Arms, Flags and Badges of Canada” and presented to the school on Wednesday, March 6, 2002.

 In 1930, St. Patrick's College High School moved to join the new St. Patrick's College at a joint campus of 392 students and a faculty of 22 facing Echo Drive and the Rideau Canal.
 The Echo Drive facility housed the school for almost four decades.
 Masses were held in the college chapel until the church was built in 1931.
-From 1930- 1964, St. Patrick's College High School took in boarders from the Ottawa Valley area as well as from farther afield.
+From 1930–1964, St. Patrick's College High School took in boarders from the Ottawa Valley area as well as from farther afield.
+The Echo Drive facility currently houses Immaculata High School.

 The Patrician, the first St. Patrick's High School newspaper, was published in 1934.

 The Oblates’ active involvement in the administration of the school from 1929 came to an end in 1973.
 The names of 155 Oblates of Mary Immaculate in St. Peter's Province, who taught at St. Patrick's High School during the period 1929-1973 are engraved on a plaque that was mounted on an Oblate cross and presented to the students and staff of St. Patrick's High School on March 17, 1986.

 The school was renamed St. Jude's Junior High School for the 1972–73 school year.
 In 1973, the school was renamed St. Patrick's Junior High School because the higher grades were no longer accommodated.
 The school was renamed St. Patrick's High School, a full-fledged secondary school in 1986.
 St. Patrick's High School remained at the 1485 Heron Road site until 1993, when it moved to 2525 Alta Vista Drive, then the location of École Secondaire Charlebois of the French Public School Board.
 During the 1993-94 school year, the building was shared by the two schools, after which Charlebois was closed and students transferred to other schools including De La Salle.

 86 former students of St. Patrick's were killed in World War II.

 In 1968 St. Patrick's College became affiliated with Carleton University.
 St. Patrick's College High School relocated to the Campanile Campus at 1485 Heron Road, where St. Patrick's shared the location with Notre Dame High School, run by the Sisters of the Congregation of Notre Dame.
 In 1968, the school change its name from St. Patrick's College High School to St. Patrick's High School.